shreya-fexle/My_First_Repo/README.md

     1. Demonstrates different table styles for headers and alignment (left, right, center).
     2. Displays text, paragraphs, and styled normal text within the document.
 - Download Functionality : Automatically generates and downloads the PDF with a timestamped filename.

+### Usage
+- Include the jsPDF library as a static resource in your Salesforce org.
+- Deploy the Apex class AccountController with the getAccounts method to fetch account records.
+- Deploy the provided LWC code (PdfGeneratorDemo) and add it to a Lightning Page.
+- Click the "Print" button to generate and download the PDF file.

+### Technical Highlights
+- Table Customization: Supports custom headers, alignment, and styles for better presentation.
+- Dynamic File Naming: Automatically names the downloaded PDF with the current date and time in a user-friendly format.
+- Error Handling: Handles errors gracefully if data retrieval or PDF generation fails.